 Automated Quantitative Phenotyping using C. elegans

-C. elegans has phenotypes that can be directly related to human genes, with homologs identified for up to 80% of human genes.
+C. elegans has phenotypes that can be directly related to human disease genes, with homologs identified for up to 80% of human disease genes.

-C. elegans is the first animal species whose genome was completely sequenced.
-It is a powerful experimental model organism for investigating human diseases, allowing researchers to explore and discover new phenotypes that are difficult and expensive to assess using traditional models and methods.
+Furthermore, the cellular and molecular details of the phenotypes of many human diseases and the mutant defects in C. elegans are highly related, making it a powerful experimental model organism for investigating human diseases and allowing researchers to explore and discover new phenotypes that are difficult and expensive to assess using traditional models and methods.

 Visualize C. elgans feeding in real time